Brogramminggods/TicTacToe/docs/Administration manual.md

 #### Now that you've got things set up on your computer, you can change things whenever at will.

-#### If you want to make any changes to the project, you should do so by creating a branch, working on the branch, and then create a pull request where another teammember will have to review and accept the request.
+#### If you want to make any changes to the project, you should do so by creating a branch, working on the branch, and then create a pull request where another team member will have to review and accept the request.
 ##### To create a new branch, do the following:
 ```
 git checkout -b <branch_name>